Exploring cultures and communities – the slow way

 Before retreating from the scene of the accident, Dickens had the good sense to tend the injured and retrieve the manuscript of his novel Our Mutual Friend from the precariously balanced carriage.

 This is just an excerpt.
 The full text of this article is not yet available to members with online access to hidden europe.
-Of course you can also read the full article in the print edition of hidden europe 46.
+Of course you can read the full article in the print edition of hidden europe 46.